N2CON TECHNOLOGY

 PCI DSS 4.0 Readiness (Practical Guide)

-PCI is easiest when you treat it as an operating standard: scope control, clean access boundaries, consistent patching and monitoring, and evidence you can produce without scrambling.
+PCI is easiest when you treat it as an operating standard, not an audit project.
+Scope control, clean access boundaries, consistent patching and monitoring, and evidence you can produce without scrambling are what separate organizations that pass validation from those that dread it every year.

 Note: This is general information and not legal advice.